URL Inspection Tool

 Sitemaps

 Any sitemaps submitted using the Sitemaps report or listed in the robots.txt file for this site that point to this URL.
 Sitemaps discovered through other means won't be listed.
-For larger or new sites, it is a good practice to provide a sitemap to help Google know which pages to crawl.
+For larger or new sites, it's a good practice to provide a sitemap to help Google know which pages to crawl.
 See known issues.

 Referring page